MixFilter should share EventAuxiliary information from mixed events with detail class.

 At the MicroBooNE analysis tools meeting this morning, it was stated that this feature is desired within a month's time scale.
 Accordingly, I assigned a due date and raised the priority of this feature.

-#5 Updated by Paul Russo almost 4 years ago
+#5 Updated by Paul Russo about 4 years ago

 The art::MixFilter::MixDetail interface was enhanced with a new optional callout: